CloudSantosh/ci-cd-with-github-apache/README.md

 ![App Screenshot](images/ssh-server-publisher.png)

-# To CI/CD we user Web-hook for automatic actions
+# For CI/CD we user Web-hook for automatic actions
 steps
 - Browse github repository
 - Click at settings
 - Click at webhook
-The set following

 ![App Screenshot](images/webhook.png)

-# Apache webserver
+# Apache Webserver
 The folder /var/www/html/ has a default user as root.
-Therefore, it is supposed to be changed into normal user known.
-In our case , it ubuntu user.
+Therefore, it is supposed to be changed into normal user  and in our case, it is ubuntu.
 ![App Screenshot](images/website.png)

-# After deployment of website when build is triggered.
+# Build is triggered.
 ![App Screenshot](images/final-result.png)

 # Final Result